MEDICAL & SURGICAL TREATMENTS

 See what people are saying

 Urinary incontinence in women is described as either stress urinary incontinence (SUI) or overactive bladder also known as bladder urgency.
 With SUI, damage or weakness in the pelvic floor allows urine to leak when a physical activity like sneezing, coughing, laughing or straining during exercise increases pressure on the bladder.

 The treatment will depend on the cause of the issue.
-If the cause is hormonal, Dr. Vanderloos could suggest hormone therapy to boost estrogen levels.
+If the cause is hormonal, Dr. Vanderloos could suggest hormone therapy to boost estrogen and/or testosterone levels.
 Sometimes prescription medication can help underlying medical or hormonal issues.
 There may also be lifestyle changes that could improve sexual function including improving communication with your partner, making healthier choices when it comes to diet and exercise.
 There are also a variety of lubricants and aids that could help improve sexual function.
 Dr. Vanderloos will provide confidential advice and treatment to help you restore your sexuality.